Shopify/shopify-api-js/docs/usage/utils.md

 Both of these return the string itself if it's valid, or `null` otherwise.
 You can also optionally set the method to throw an exception if the validation fails.
-If you're using custom shop domains for testing, you can add them to the `config.CUSTOM_SHOP_DOMAINS` setting.
+If you're using custom shop domains for testing, you can add them to the `config.customShopDomains` setting.